 View policy pdf: Probationary Period Policy

-All newly-hired staff employees in regular positions are required to serve the first 180-day provisional work period, an employee may be terminated at any time without the right of appeal or access to any of the procedural steps provided for in the Grievance and Disciplinary Review Policy.
+All newly-hired staff employees in regular positions are required to serve the first 180 calendar days at the University on a provisional basis to provide the employer an opportunity to evaluate the employee's performance.
+During this 180-day provisional work period, an employee may be terminated at any time without the right of appeal or access to any of the procedural steps provided for in the Grievance and Disciplinary Review Policy.
 The Grievance and Disciplinary Review Policy can be found on the Office of Legal Affairs website.

-The provosional period will not be extended unless the department requests and is granted specific written approval from the Associate Vice President for Human Resources or designee.
+The provisional period will not be extended unless the department requests and is granted specific written approval from the Associate Vice President for Human Resources or designee.

-Public Safety employees are subject to the same provisional employment requirement as other classified employees, except that the 180-day provisional period will not begin until any person employed as a Public Safety Officer has completed mandated training for certification as a police officer.
-This special provision only applies to those public safety employees for who specified training is mandated by state law and such training occurs after their employment.
+Police Department employees are subject to the same provisional employment requirement as other classified employees, except that the 180-day provisional period will not begin until completion of the mandated training for certification as a police officer.
+This special provision only applies to those UGA Police Department employees for who specified training is mandated by state law and such training occurs after their employment

 When a provisional employee is dismissed, a letter of termination should be given to the employee, along with the Department of Labor Separation Notice (Form DOL-800) stating the employee was "terminated during the provisional period."
 No specific reason for the termination should be stated in these documents.
-Copies of all such written terminations are to be filed with Human Resources.
-Additional exit procedures are available in the End of Employment Issues section of this manual.
+Copies of all such written terminations are to be filed with the University Human Resources Office of Workforce Engagement.
+Additional exit procedures are available in the Involuntary Separation section of this policy.